bercea-matei/Buddy-of-Alexandria/README.md

 This application is a dedicated learning companion that bridges the gap between note-taking and studying, empowering you to learn smarter not harder:
  - **Boost Engagement:** Visualize your progress and discover new topics with dynamic roadmaps and intelligent suggestions.
-- **Maximize Retention:** Transform passive notes into active knowledge using fully customizable quizzes and testing frameworks."
+- **Maximize Retention:** Transform passive notes into active knowledge using fully customizable quizzes and testing frameworks.

 ### ⚠️ This Project is a Work in Progress